Reg Bettington: Early life and Oxford

 Reg Bettington was brought up on the family sheep station near Merriwa and attended The King's School, Parramatta from the age of 11, where he excelled at Latin and Greek and played for several years in the First XI cricket team.
 He went up to New College, Oxford University in 1919, and played cricket regularly for Oxford University for the next four seasons.

 At 19, he was six-foot three and an imposing figure.
 "A very tall, very dark young man strode through the New College gates.
 We watched in awe," one English undergraduate later wrote.
 A leg-spinner and useful lower-order batsman, in his first match Bettington took 5 for 48 in Warwickshire's second innings.
 Alongside him for the Oxford team, also making their first-class debuts, were Douglas Jardine and R. C. Robertson-Glasgow.
 In his second match he took 5 for 52 in the second innings against Middlesex.
 In his third match he took 5 for 48 in Essex's second innings, including a hat-trick.
 In his fourth match he took seven wickets against Free Foresters, in his fifth, 7 for 47 and 5 for 52 against Somerset, and in his sixth, 8 for 67 and 5 for 61 against Surrey.
 At this stage Oxford had won five consecutive matches.
 In the next match, a loss to MCC, he took only three wickets, but it brought his first-class wicket tally to 50 in only his seventh match.
-He was selected for Gentlemen in both their matches.
+He was selected for the Gentlemen in both their matches.
 As well as his cricket Blue in 1920 he also won his Rugby Blue and golf Blue.

 He took 62 wickets at an average of 17.64 in the 1920 season.
 His form was less spectacular in 1921 and 1922 (35 wickets at 27.62 and 33 at 22.87), although he hit his first first-class century, 105 in 60 minutes, against H. D. G. Leveson Gower's XI in 1921.
 In 1923, however, when he captained Oxford, he took 61 wickets at 16.55 and led Oxford to victory in their annual match against Cambridge, when he took 3 for 19 and 8 for 66, and Oxford won by an innings and 227 runs.
 Jardine and Robertson-Glasgow were also in the team against Cambridge, also playing their last games for Oxford.

 Over the four seasons Bettington played 40 matches for Oxford, taking 182 wickets at 19.38, as well as scoring 1351 runs at 24.12.
+He is Oxford University's leading wicket-taker in first-class cricket, one wicket ahead of Foster Cunliffe.